What is MIG Welding? You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

-I will cover a bit of MIG welding's history later on in this post which will give you some more context and background to the name but for now let me also cover off the term GMAW.
+You’ll discover a bit of MIG welding’s history later on in this post.
+That’ll give you some more context and background to the name but for now let me tell you about the term GMAW.

 The terms GMAW and MIG welding are often used interchangeably?
 Why?